Discover the Many Benefits and Uses of Magnesium

 Magnesium's ability to calm your mood is related to many of the same functions that help you sleep better, including reduced tension and a calmer mind and body.
 Magnesium supplements help support a healthy stress response.
 Just be sure to give your supplements time to work.
 You may notice some results soon after taking your first magnesium supplement, but it takes time to build up your body’s magnesium levels.

 Magnesium for Digestive Issues

 If your digestion isn’t going as smoothly as you’d like, or you are having other gastrointestinal disturbances, magnesium oxide or magnesium lysinate could help.
 Magnesium is a top ingredient in many digestive tonics because, as mentioned above, it helps relax muscles in the digestive tract and calms stomach acid.

 Magnesium for Leg Cramps

 Low magnesium can contribute to leg cramps,2 as can low potassium and calcium levels.
 Since magnesium enables the cellular transport of potassium and is needed for calcium absorption, if you are low in magnesium you might not be getting enough potassium or calcium either.
 Cramps due to low potassium levels aren’t just limited to your legs.
-Magnesium supports healthy muscle function throughout your body.6
+Magnesium's effects on blood vessel relaxation can also help soothe leg muscles.
+Magnesium supports healthy muscle function throughout your body by soothing muscle fibers for added comfort.6